Stinger34/MowerManager/run-locally.md

 ## Troubleshooting

 ### Common Issues
-1. **Database Connection**: Ensure DATABASE_URL is correct and database is accessible
+1. **Database Connection**:
+   - Ensure DATABASE_URL is correct and database is accessible
+   - Application will test connection on startup and exit if it fails
+   - Look for "Database connection successful" in startup logs
 2. **Port Conflicts**: Change the host port if 5000 is already in use
 3. **Build Failures**: Make sure all system dependencies are installed
 4. **Schema Errors**: Run `npm run db:push` after database is available
+5. **Connection Timeouts**: The app now handles database timeouts gracefully with retry logic
+6. **Memory Issues**: Monitor memory usage due to file uploads stored in memory

 ### Logs
 ```bash